How To Grow Your Own Plastic-Free Luffa Scrub Sponge

 Luffa (or loofah) gourds growing on a vine on fence in the garden. #TexasHomesteader

-The vines were productive too.
-When all was said & done, those two vines netted me about 50 large gourds!
-If you want to grow your own luffa too, you can easily *Buy Luffa Seeds Online
+If you want to grow your own you can easily *Buy Luffa Seeds Online

 Making Your Own Biodegradable Scrubber Luffa Sponge

-One super handy thing I do with my luffas is to make some of them into scrubber sponges for cleaning purposes.
+I’ll be turning my luffas into scrubber sponges for cleaning purposes.
 You know, like the green plastic ones that rhyme with blotch blight?

 You can *Buy Loofah Kitchen Sponges Online of course.
 But my luffas were grown right in my garden.
 Now if that’s not an eco as well as a financial win I’m not sure what is!